Volume functional of compact $4$-manifolds with a prescribed boundary metric: Integral Curvature Estimate

 This employed into (\ref{eq9}) achieves

 For what follows it is essential to remark that from (\ref{Yamabeconst}) we have where $H$ is the mean curvature of $\partial M.$ Since $f^{-1}(0)=\partial M,$ we deduce that $f$ does not change sign.
 Then, we assume that $f$ is nonnegative.
-In particular, $f > 0$ at the interior of $M.$ Therefore, choosing $\phi=f|\ric|$ in (\ref{desYamabe}) and using that $f$ vanishes on the boundary we obtain Moreover, taking into account that
+In particular, $f > 0$ at the interior of $M.$ Hence, by choosing $\phi=f|\ric|$ in (\ref{desYamabe}) and therefore, using that $f$ vanishes on the boundary and that $M$ has constant scalar curvature, we obtain Moreover, taking into account that